-A successful experience with hiring in-home care involves establishing a trusting relationship with a company and their caregivers.
-When someone comes into the home to help with personal care tasks, such as bathing and dressing, or even more straightforward tasks, like light housekeeping, planning meals or arranging transportation, the senior needs to feel comfortable with the person assisting them.
+A successful experience with hiring in-home care involves establishing a trusting relationship with a company and their professional caregivers.
+When someone comes into the home to help with personal care tasks, such as bathing and dressing, or even more straightforward tasks, like light housekeeping, planning meals or arranging transportation, the senior must feel comfortable with the person who is assisting them.

 There are a few measures that the entire care team—family members, home care companies and professional caregivers—can take to ensure a smooth and positive experience when beginning these services.

-A good caregiver should immediately begin to establish a rapport with the elder through conversation and activities.
+A good professional caregiver should immediately begin to establish a rapport with the elder through conversation and activities.
 Companionship is a significant benefit of hiring in-home care, but a genuine relationship requires both parties to learn about one another.
-Inviting someone into the home is very personal, and getting used to new personalities and new methods of completing tasks can take time.
+Inviting a new caregiver into the home is very personal and can be uncomfortable at first.
+Getting used to new personalities and new methods of completing tasks often takes time for seniors.

 A few constructive ideas for breaking down barriers and opening up discussions can make all the difference.
 Family members can encourage bonding by pulling out certain items and conversation-starters that will help facilitate this process for the first few visits.

 Listening to music together can be a great way to form a bond.
-Hearing a treasured old song can be therapeutic for older adults by bringing back memories and reducing anxiety.
-Try leaving out a few favorite records or CDs to be played during visits.
+Hearing a treasured old song is often therapeutic for older adults by bringing back memories and reducing anxiety.
+Try leaving out a few favorite records or CDs to be played during the new caregiver’s visits.

 Many elders prefer to have the same caregiver all the time.
-Home care companies do their best to limit turnover and accommodate these requests, says Val Halamandaris, president of the National Association for Home Care & Hospice.
-While having the same person visit the home is preferable, that may not always be possible, he says.
+Home care companies do their best to limit turnover and accommodate these requests, explains Val Halamandaris, former president of the National Association for Home Care & Hospice (NAHC).
+While having the same person visit the home is preferable, that may not always be possible.

 Early on, a senior should be introduced to aides who could serve as backups for their primary caregiver, Halamandaris says.
-Those individuals may be substitutes if the primary can't make it to work, or they could be in line to serve as replacements if the main caregiver quits.
-“It’s a matter of introducing other people so seniors will be more comfortable and familiar instead of meeting someone on the spot for the first time,” he notes.
+Those individuals may be substitutes if the primary gets sick, takes time off or can't make it to work, or they could be in line to serve as replacements if the main caregiver quits.
+“It’s a matter of introducing other people so seniors will be more comfortable and familiar instead of meeting a new caregiver on the spot for the first time,” he notes.
 It also helps if the new person or persons can be introduced with the help of the current favorite or primary caregiver.

 Meeting with and establishing a relationship with multiple caregivers is especially important if a senior's condition requires assistance from multiple people.
-Although a senior may have a preference for a single care provider, it is important for them to understand the need to accept other caregivers as part of the team.
+Although an elder may prefer a single care provider, it is important for them to understand the need to accept other caregivers as part of their care team.
 This is the case with clients who need specialized or around-the-clock care.
-Two or more caregivers must be assigned to handle more complex care needs and the continuous shifts associated with 24/7 services.
+Two or more caregivers must be assigned to handle more complex care needs and the continuous shifts associated with 24/7 home care services.

-If a caregiver isn't a good match, tell the company that they are not working out and why.
-They should continue to work with you and your loved one to find somebody that has the desired personality and skills.
+If a new caregiver isn't a good match, tell the company that they are not working out and why.
+They should continue to work with you and your loved one to find a professional caregiver who has the desired personality and skills.